BACK TO SCHOOL MINIMAL MAKEUP

 - Primer – depending on your skin type, go for a hydrating one or a mattifying one

-- BB Cream – or you could use tinted moisturiser, but this is my favourite one!
+- BB Cream – or you could use tinted moisturiser or light-coverage foundation

 - Translucent Powder – this one by Collection is an absolute bargain!